Discernment & Formation JourneyThe steps to becoming an Apostle of the Interior Life

 The final part of formation is the specific preparation for the radical gift of self: over a period of at least two years the young woman prepares for the profession of the promises of poverty, chastity and obedience according to the Rule of Life.
-Promises are taken during the solemn celebration of the Eucharist on a liturgical feast or solemnity of the Blessed Mother.
+Promises are taken during the solemn celebration of the Eucharist on the feast of the Immaculate Conception.

 The newly vowed sister receives her first assignment during which she will receive a more specific apostolic preparation to become a spiritual director and to give conferences and retreats.
 She will also receive specific formation on how to live the responsibilities of a member of the community.